apache/hive-site/content/Development/qtest.md

 ### How to specify drivers

 We define the default mapping of Query Files and test drivers using [testconfiguration.properties](https://github.com/apache/hive/blob/master/itests/src/test/resources/testconfiguration.properties) and [CliConfigs](https://github.com/apache/hive/blob/master/itests/util/src/main/java/org/apache/hadoop/hive/cli/control/CliConfigs.java).
-For example, we use TestMiniLlapLocalCliDriver to process Query Files stored in `ql/src/test/queries/clientpositive` by default.
-[The hive-precommit Jenkins job](https://ci.hive.apache.org/blue/organizations/jenkins/hive-precommit/activity) also follows the definitions.
+For example, `TestMiniLlapLocalCliDriver` is the default driver for query files stored in `ql/src/test/queries/clientpositive`.
+[The hive-precommit Jenkins job](https://ci.hive.apache.org/blue/organizations/jenkins/hive-precommit/activity) also follows the mapping.

 You can override the mapping through [testconfiguration.properties](https://github.com/apache/hive/blob/master/itests/src/test/resources/testconfiguration.properties).
 For example, if you want to test `ql/src/test/queries/clientpositive/aaa.q` not by LLAP but by Tez, you must include the file name in `minitez.query.files` and generate the result file with `-Dtest=TestMiniTezCliDriver`.